morejava/Smartbox-software/doc/raspi-os-installation.md

 ### Upgrade Kernel [optional]

-The Linux Kernel release 3.18.8 or later (with fbtft driver) is needed for using the RPi display.
+The RaspberryPi Linux Kernel release 4.0 or later is needed for full support of all needed hardware components.
 Therefore, if a kernel (firmware) update is needed, it can be performed as follows:

     apt-get install rpi-update
     rpi-update